telosnetwork/telos-docs/docs/nodes/bp-nodes/what-is-a-telos-block-producer-node.md

 1. A block producer needs to know it's role & fulfil the requirements.
 2. Having more block producers are healthier and better for the Telos ecosystem, especially block producers that are committed to transparency and being in a state of giving continuous contribution.
-3. Block producers are a core component of Telos network built on EOSIO protocol.
+3. Block producers are a core component of Telos network built on Antelope protocol.
 4. Below is the guide to get a node up and running as a block producer on Telos.

 ## What is the role of a Telos block producer